SpudGunMan/bapi/README.md

 - ubuntu ***testing phase***

 ### Additional Requirements
 The project depends on yad which is a funny word for a GUI manager to give the menu some life in all the bashing about.
-All listed platforms have access to yad `sudo apt-get install -y yad` will confirm if this script will function at all.
+All listed platforms have access to yad `sudo apt-get install -y yad git` will confirm if this script will function at all.
 Needless to say you also need a Radio Callsign!

 Additionally fast install profiles are new! (but not setup fully yet) Quickly deploy a common group of applications which fast installs the critical components for typical EMCOMM work so you dont need to worry.